-- 1 assets in the future, the large-scale financing of new fossil fuel projects by large global financial - 2 institutions rose significantly since 2016, because of perceived lower private risks and higher private - 3 returns in these investments and other factors than in alternative but perceived more risky low carbon - 4 investments. - 5 Global growth.
-The fourth headwind entering 2020 was the sharply slowing global macroeconomic - 6 growth, and prospects for near-term recession (which occurred in the pandemic).
-During global real - 7 and financial cycle downturns (Jordà et al. 2019), the perception of general financial risk rises, causing - 8 financial institutions and savers to reallocate their financing to risk-free global assets (high confidence). - 9 This 'flight to safety' was evident even before the recent pandemic, marked by an extraordinary tripling - of financial assets to about 16.5 trillion USD in negative-interest earning 'safer' assets in 2019 in world - debt markets enough to have nearly closed the total financing gap in climate finance over a decade.
+Global growth.
+The fourth headwind entering 2020 was the sharply slowing global macroeconomic growth, and prospects for nearterm recession (which occurred in the pandemic).
+During global real and financial cycle downturns (Jordà et al. 2019), the perception of general financial risk rises, causing financial institutions and savers to reallocate their financing to risk-free global assets (high confidence).
+This 'flight to safety' was evident even before the recent pandemic, marked by an extraordinary tripling of financial assets to about USD16.5 trillion in negative-interest earning 'safer' assets in 2019 in world debt markets - enough to have nearly closed the total financing gap in climate finance over a decade.

-15.2.3 Impact of COVID-19 pandemic
+15.2.3 Impact of COVID-19 Pandemic

 The macroeconomic headwinds have worsened dramatically with the onset of COVID-19.
 Almost two years after the pandemic started, it is still too uncertain and early to conclude impacts of the pandemic until 2025-2030, especially as they affect climate finance.
-Multiple waves of the pandemic, new virus mutations, accumulating human toll, and growing vaccine coverage but vastly differing access across developed versus developing regions are evident.
+Multiple waves of the pandemic, new virus mutations, accumulating human toll, and growing vaccine coverage but vastly differing access across developed versus developing regions, are evident.
 They are causing divergent impacts across sectors and countries, which combined with the divergent ability of countries and regions to mount sufficient fiscal and monetary policy actions imply continued high uncertainty on the economic recovery paths from the crisis.
-The situation remains more precarious in middle and low-income developing countries (IMF 2021a).
-While recovery is happening, the job losses have been large, poverty rates have climbed, public health systems are suffering long-term consequences, education gains have been set back, public debt levels are higher (5-10% of GDP higher), financial institutions have come under longer-term stress, a larger number of developing countries are facing debt distress, and many key high-contact sectors such as tourism and trade will take time to recover (Eichengreen et al. 2021).
-The implication is negative headwinds for climate finance with public attention focused on pandemic relief and recovery and limited (and divergent) fiscal headroom for a low carbon transition, with considerable uncertainties ahead (Hepburn et al. 2020b; Maffettone and Oldani 2020; Steffen et al. 2020).
+The situation remains more precarious in middle- and low-income developing countries (IMF 2021a).
+While recovery is happening, the job losses have been large, poverty rates have climbed, public health systems are suffering long-term consequences, education gains have been set back, public debt levels are higher (5-10% of GDP higher), financial institutions have come under longer-term stress, a larger number of developing countries are facing debt distress, and many key high-contact sectors, such as tourism and trade, will take time to recover (Eichengreen et al. 2021).
+The implication is negative headwinds for climate finance with public attention focused on pandemic relief and recovery and limited (and divergent) fiscal headroom for a low-carbon transition, with considerable uncertainties ahead (Hepburn et al. 2020b; Maffettone and Oldani 2020; Steffen et al. 2020).

 The larger and still open public policy choice question that COVID-19 now raises is whether there is room for public policy globally and in respect of their individual economies to integrate climate more centrally to their growth, jobs and sustainable development strategies worldwide for ecological and economic survival.
 The outcomes will depend on the robustness of recovery from the pandemic, and the still evolving public policy responses to the climate agenda in the recovery process.
 Private equity and asset markets have recovered surprisingly rapidly during the pandemic (in response to the massive fiscal and central bank actions generating large excess savings with very low or negative yields boosting stock markets).
-On public spending, some early studies suggest that the immediate economic recovery packages were falling well short of being sufficiently climate sustainable (Gosens and Jotzo 2020; Kuzemko et al. 2020; O'Callaghan 2021) but several governments have also announced intentions to spend more on a green recovery, a 'build back better' and Just Transition efforts (see Section 15.2.4), although outcomes remain highly uncertain (Lehmann et al. 2021; Markandya et al. 2021).
+On public spending, some early studies suggest that the immediate economic recovery packages were falling well short of being sufficiently climate sustainable (Gosens and Jotzo 2020; Kuzemko et al. 2020; O'Callaghan 2021) but several governments have also announced intentions to spend more on a green recovery, 'build back better' and Just Transition efforts (Section 15.2.4), although outcomes remain highly uncertain (Lehmann et al. 2021; Markandya et al. 2021).